baggerspion/therealpadams.github.io/_posts/2017-04-15-habitat-cratedb.md

 - There was an existing core/elasticsearch plan already in place
 - Crate.io provides plenty documentation on how to configure CrateDB

-I continue to be a hige fan of CrateDB and so, if I was going to write a decent Habitat plan for CrateDB, it had to be an *epic* plan for CrateDB and support as much of the CrateDB config as I could.
+I continue to be a huge fan of CrateDB and so, if I was going to write a decent Habitat plan for CrateDB, it had to be an *epic* plan for CrateDB and support as much of the CrateDB config as I could.

-Of course, before getting to the config, I needed to get a plan writen.
+Of course, before getting to the config, I needed to get a plan written.
 Given I had an official ElasticSearch plan to hand, this was never going to be too hard.
 Take a look...

 {% highlight bash %}